 \section{Related Works}

 \textbf{Video World Models}.
-World models learn environment dynamics from observations by predicting future states for downstream simulation, planning, and control \cite{ha2018world,hafner2019learning,lecun2022path}.
-Early visual world models adopt recurrent and latent-variable architectures~\cite{finn2016unsupervised,villegas2019high,chiappa2017recurrent,ha2018recurrent,menapace2021playable,oh2015action}, while recent approaches use large-scale transformer and diffusion backbones to roll out high-fidelity videos conditioned on actions, text, or camera trajectories \cite{bruce2024genie,parkerholder2024genie2,genie3,wan2025wan,yang2024cogvideox,kong2024hunyuanvideo,agarwal2025cosmos,alhaija2025cosmos,he2025matrix,hu2023gaia,che2024gamegen,yu2025gamefactory,decart2024oasis,xiang2024pandora,li2025hunyuan}, and further extend temporal horizons with explicit memories or long-sequence models \cite{po2025long,wu2025video,li2025vmem}.
-Geometry-aware works such as DeepVerse \cite{chen2025deepverse}, Voyager \cite{huang2025voyager}, and Yume \cite{mao2025yume} incorporate 3D structure to support 4D video generation and exploration, but are mainly controlled via text, actions, or camera tokens and do not expose a compact, editable 4D geometric state for real multi-object dynamics.
-In contrast, VerseCrafter learns a geometry-driven mapping from 4D Geometric Control to dynamically realistic videos, enabling disentangled control over camera and multi-object motion.
+World models learn environment dynamics from observations by predicting future states for simulation, planning, and control \cite{ha2018world,hafner2019learning,lecun2022path}.
+Early visual world models adopt recurrent and latent-variable architectures \cite{finn2016unsupervised,villegas2019high,chiappa2017recurrent,ha2018recurrent,menapace2021playable,oh2015action}, while recent approaches use transformer and diffusion backbones to roll out realistic videos conditioned on actions, text, or camera trajectories \cite{bruce2024genie,parkerholder2024genie2,genie3,wan2025wan,yang2024cogvideox,kong2024hunyuanvideo,agarwal2025cosmos,alhaija2025cosmos,he2025matrix,hu2023gaia,che2024gamegen,yu2025gamefactory,decart2024oasis,xiang2024pandora,li2025hunyuan}, and further extend temporal horizons with memories or long-sequence models \cite{po2025long,wu2025video,li2025vmem}.
+Geometry-aware works such as DeepVerse \cite{chen2025deepverse}, Voyager \cite{huang2025voyager}, and Yume \cite{mao2025yume} incorporate 3D geometry to support 4D video generation and world exploration, but are controlled via text, actions, or camera tokens and do not expose a compact, editable 4D geometric state for real-world multi-object dynamics.
+In contrast, VerseCrafter learns a geometry-driven mapping from 4D Geometric Control to dynamic, realistic videos, enabling disentangled control over camera and multi-object motion.